thycotic/ss-docs/secret-workflow-templates/creating-new-workflow-templates/index.md

    - Advance to the next step in a linear fashion
    - Jump to another already defined step that is presented as an option in the list box.

-### Task 3: Complete the Second Step

-All workflows have at least two steps, otherwise a simple access request would suffice, so a second step is provided for you below.
-Repeat the process as for step one.

-### **Task 4:** (Optional) Add More Steps
+### **Task 3:** (Optional) Add More Steps

+>**Note:** There are situations where you might want to have only one workflow step, seemingly doing the same thing as a simple access request.
+Workflows provide options to require multiple approvers or have owners as approvers, which are not available to simple access requests.

 1. Click the **Insert a Step** button.
 A new step appears below the first two.

-1. Repeat the process as for steps one and two.
+1. Repeat the process as for earlier steps.
+Keep adding steps as needed.

-1. (Optional) Keep adding steps till satisfied.

 1. Click the **Save** button to create the access-request workflow.
 The template exits editable mode: